TiENBlockchain/tienchain/README.md

-## Building and running the example
+## Building and running the TienChain

+Go inside the file where you have cloned the repository and open terminal.

+##### Install the app into your $GOBIN
+make install

+##### Now you should be able to run the following commands:
+nsd help
+nscli help

 #### Initialize configuration files and genesis file